 Gary Robertson hosts a morning phone in about the issues of the day.

 Ruth Davidson examines why breastfeeding rates in Scotland remain low.

-A round-up of the day's news and sport.
+A round-up of the day's news, sport and business stories

 Comedy monologue by Colin Hough, starring Barbara Rafferty.